alona-reitenberg/Looper-Machine/README.md

 ## Technologies

-In this project i used React
+In this project i used React JS

 ## Run this application